CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 Will my retirement payments stop if my CPF Retirement Account runs out of money?

-If you were born in 1958 and after, and have at least $60,000 in your Retirement Account six months before you reach the age where you can receive payouts (age 65 or later), you are automatically enrolled in CPF LIFE.
+If you were born in 1958 and after, and have at least $60,000 in your Retirement Account when you’re at the age you can receive payouts (age 65 or later), you are automatically enrolled in CPF LIFE.

-Even if you (or more likely, your parents) are not auto-enrolled in CPF LIFE, don’t fret: You can apply to join the scheme anytime before you turn 80 years old.
+Even if you (or more likely, your parents) are not auto-enrolled in CPF LIFE, don’t fret: You can apply to join the scheme any time from 65 up to one month before you turn 80 years old.

 Is CPF LIFE the same as the Retirement Sum Scheme?

 Both give you monthly payouts during retirement.
-But the old Retirement Sum Scheme gives you monthly payouts only up to age 90, while CPF LIFE pays out for life.
+But the old Retirement Sum Scheme gives you monthly payouts only up to age 90, while CPF LIFE—as the name suggests—pays out for life.

 Given that 1 in 3 Singaporeans live past 90 years old, this makes the Retirement Sum Scheme much less attractive than CPF LIFE.

-The caveat for CPF LIFE is that you have to pay a significant lump sum premium from your Retirement Account when you join the scheme (anytime from age 65 to 70).
-This will restrict your ability to use your CPF monies for other purposes.
+The caveat for CPF LIFE is that you have to pay a significant lump sum premium from your Retirement Account when you join the scheme (any time from age 65 to 70).
+This will restrict your ability to use your CPF funds for other purposes.

 What if I can’t meet the Basic Retirement Sum?